 We believe healthy and successful learning communities are a prerequisite to achieving excellence and equity in schools.
-Healthy and successful learning communities exist when all members of the community, no matter where they live, what they look like, what they believe, what language they speak, who they love, or how they learn feel seen, valued, affirmed and connected.
+Healthy and successful learning communities exist when all members of the community, no matter where

 Strategic Objective 2: Coherent Instructional Systems

 We believe excellence and equity in schools is best achieved through high-quality instruction.
 High-quality instruction is our best lever for improving outcomes for students, and in particular, groups of students who have not met with success in our district.
 All students deserve challenging and engaging learning environments that promote high levels of growth and achievement.